DJ-Dingo/pibooth-lcd-display/README.rst

 Configuration
 -------------

-Turn I2C on the Raspberry Pi
+Turn I2C on - Raspberry Pi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The I2C peripheral is not turned on by default.  :raw-html:`<br />`